 The device informs them immediately of any irregularities in the manufacturing process then suggests solutions and even automatically implements solutions based on previous data patterns.

 In the manufacturing process, higher efficiency means high profits.
 Downtime is an important aspect of this.
-Connected factories will keep this to complete minimum through the constant monitoring of equipment and devices.
+Connected factories will keep this to a complete minimum through the constant monitoring of equipment and devices.

 Production flow monitoring: